01 of 07

 For a dramatic Asian-inspired room, red works especially well.
 You need just one piece to give the room a jolt of color and drama.

 If red is not your color, black works very well to anchor a room.
 This is especially true when you are furnishing in a style that leans more towards a Japanese style because then most colors will be in shades of gray, tan, green or leaning towards neutral.
 Use brighter, richer colors for accent.
-Gold and silver can also be used for accent, and you will often find them in surface treatments such as gold or silver leaf or paint, or in beautifully designed hardware.Continue to 3 of 7 below.
+Gold and silver can also be used for accents, and you will often find them in surface treatments such as gold or silver leaf or paint, or in beautifully designed hardware.Continue to 3 of 7 below.

 03 of 07